HOW WE CELEBRATE

 - Acceptance—for every person without exception

-- Music—lots of it...from rock ‘n roll to folk to gospel...and everything in between
+- Music—lots of it...from rock to jazz to folk to gospel...and everything in between

 - Laughter—laughter is carbonated holiness...and it really is the best medicine

-- Inspiration—weekly messages that offer insights from many spiritual paths (Christian, Indigenous, Jewish, Taoist, Muslim, Buddhist and others)
+- Inspiration—weekly messages that offer insights from many spiritual paths (Christian, Indigenous, Jewish, Taoist, Sufi, Buddhist and others)

 Jubilee! is grounded in the Creation Spirituality concept of Original Blessing, and our Sunday Celebrations follow Creation Spirituality’s four Vias, seasonal paths or themes focused on the beauty, mystery and cosmological spirituality of creation.